 Prior to your visa interview, we recommend that you review the data on your initial E-DV entry.
-On your initial E-DV application, you must have correctly entered your marital status.
+On your initial E-DV application, you must have correctly entered all required information, including your full legal name, date of birth, gender and your marital status.
 If you are legally married you must have listed your spouse, even if you are currently separated from him/her (unless your spouse is a U.S. citizen or Lawful Permanent Resident).